luisfagundes94/parrot/README.md

 ### Project Structure
 <p align="start"><img src="https://github.com/luisfagundes94/parrot/blob/master/screenshots/projectStructure.png?raw=true" alt="Project Structure" width="500"></p>

-### Plugins
-The ```plugins``` layer is responsible for dependency management.
-It control and manage all dependencies in one place with Kotlin using the Gradle Version Catalog.

 ### Commons
 The ```commons``` layer is responsible for common properties.
 It contains the implementations of the resources files, themes and components declared in the common layer.